 If you need to use liquid nitrogen, a large, low-pressure cylinder is located in the MCF wet lab (Rm.
 123).
-Use the cryogenic blue gloves and the safety glasses provided when dispensing liquid nitrogen into a Dewar and when working with liquid nitrogen at all times.
+Use the cryogenic blue gloves and the safety glasses or face shield provided when dispensing liquid nitrogen into a Dewar and when working with liquid nitrogen at all times.